 Colorado Defense Attorney for Offenses Relating to Custody

 An offense such as introducing contraband can apply to visitors of those in custody, facility employees, and inmates as well.
 Anyone facing these accusations needs an experienced defense attorney on their side.
 Hiring a skilled lawyer early on can have a positive impact on the outcome of a case.
 Important evidence exists in all cases that require careful analysis from a strategic criminal defense professional.
-The attorneys at O’Malley and Sawyer, LLC have over 40 years of combined experience defending clients throughout Colorado and our results truly speak for themselves.
+The attorneys at Sawyer Legal Group, LLC have over 40 years of combined experience defending clients throughout Colorado and our results truly speak for themselves.
 Contact our office to schedule a free consultation where we will hear your side of the story and suggest productive next steps.
 Don’t face accusations of introducing contraband on your own.
 Have an attorney on your side who can form a strong defense on your behalf and fight for you in court.

 Photo Credit: Pixabay – samuelfernandezrivera